 ADVANCED CREDENTIAL IN NEGOTIATION, MEDIATION, AND DISPUTE RESOLUTION SYSTEMS DESIGN

-The Certificate in Alternative Dispute Resolution at University of Georgia's School of Law is an online 12 credit hour course of study in mediation, negotiation, and ADR systems design.
+The Graduate Certificate in Alternative Dispute Resolution at University of Georgia's School of Law is an online 12 credit hour course of study in mediation, negotiation, and ADR systems design.
 Online classes feature interaction with expert faculty in real-time and emphasize learning through experiences.

 The program is designed for working professionals.
 Courses are generally scheduled in the evening and approved for 3 credit hours, making it possible to earn the certificate through four courses across two or more semesters while working full-time.